alanng10/class-lang/Docue/Article/Sande/a.md

 Maide that ends without return execute, results ref value zero.

-Class node has syntax that starts with "class" index word, followed by Name of class ClassName, followed by limit brace open token, followed by Part of class Part, followed by limit brace close token.
+Class node has syntax that starts with "class" index word, followed by Name of class ClassName, followed by limit brace curve open token, followed by Part of class Part, followed by limit brace curve close token.

 Comp node has 3 derived nodes.
 They are Struct, Glob and Maide.